-I’ve been studying Tai Chi for twelve years.
+I’ve been studying Tai Chi since I retired in 2010.
 For most of that time I have maintained an online Tai Chi Notebook, not because I am any kind of authority–I’m not!–but because it helps me.
 I’m a writer–I learn best by writing.
 Also, it helps to have video links and lists of names within easy reach.

 I am currently studying, at a distance, with Master Jesse Tsao, with whom I have traveled to China twice.
 I have also studied with Grandmaster Aiping Cheng, who moved to Austin a couple of years ago, much to my delight, and with a wonderful Taiwanese master named Frank Lee.